tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

 print(x)
 {% endhighlight %}

-The above code will display a random floating point value between `0` and `5`.
+The above code will display a random floating point value between `0` and `5` (starting at zero and up to, but not including, five).
 Two arguments represent an upper- and lower-limit respectively:

 {% highlight py %}
 x = random(5)